kodaho/manen/docs/source/about.rst

 Why such package?
 -----------------

-``manen`` has been designed to keep every project using Selenium simple and to speed up the development of these projects.
+Manen has been designed to keep every project using Selenium simple and to speed up the development of these projects.
 Working with :py:mod:`selenium` can quickly lead to non beautiful code because Selenium project often merge two functionalities: